Compare Providers

 - No comprehensive cell-level heatmap — Neither produces individual cell condition maps with severity indicators

-- No energy-based SoH — Neither uses the more accurate energy-based State of Health methodology
+- No energy-based SoH — Neither uses an energy-based State of Health methodology

-For dealers who need independently certified, cell-level battery health evidence, Battery Health Check powered by AVILOO offers TUV-certified testing with +/-3% verified accuracy and full cell-level analysis in 3 minutes.
+For dealers who need independently certified, cell-level battery health evidence, Battery Health Check powered by AVILOO offers the world's first dual TUV-certified test with +/-3% verified accuracy and full cell-level analysis in 3 minutes.

 The Bottom Line